opencivicdata/docs.opencivicdata.org/scraper_intro.rst

     * To get started with Git/GitHub, there's a `Git tutorial <https://help.github.com/articles/set-up-git#platform-all>`_ to get you started.
     * `virtualenv <httpe://pypi.python.org/pypi/virtualenv>`_ & `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_ are optional tools that will help you keep your Python environment clean if you work on multiple projects.

 These instructions are intended for a POSIX-like operating system, Linux or OSX.
-If you're using Windows you'd benefit from using something like MingW.
+If you're using Windows you'd benefit from using something like `MinGW <http://www.mingw.org/>`_.
 If you're using OSX you may find the excellent `OSX-specific docs <https://github.com/opennorth/blank-pupa>`_ published by `Open North <https://github.com/opennorth/>`_  useful.

 The first thing to do is to choose a repository to work with.
 For the examples here we'll be working with http://github.com/opencivicdata/municipal-scrapers-us/ which is a collection of scrapers for US cities.
 If you're working with another country or a special jurisdiction it may be necessary to find a different repository.